selfcustody/krux/mkdocs/getting-started/loading-a-mnemonic.md

 <img src="../../img/pic-bit-input.png" width="100" align="right">

 Enter each word of your BIP-39 mnemonic as an [11-bit bitstring](https://github.com/hatgit/BIP39-wordlist-printable-en/blob/master/BIP39-en-printable.txt) one at a time.

+On your 12th or 24th word, you can leave the word blank to have Krux generate the final word of your mnemonic for you.
+This is handy if you chose a manual method to generate your mnemonic and want the final word to be a valid checksum.

 <br><br><br><br>